aixoss/aix-puppet/README.md

    clauses in ./manifests/init.pp, each of them being uniquely identified.<br>
   - <b>action</b> : action to be performed.
 This parameter can take several values : <b>install</b>,
    <b>update</b>, <b>reboot</b>, <b>status</b>.
 By default, <b>status</b> is assumed.
-   <b>install</b> action enables installation (or un-installation depending on the <b>ensure</b> value)
+   <b>install</b> action enables installation (or un-installation depending on the <b>ensure</b>
-   of a lpp_source, <b>update</b> action enables update of a system (installation of a service pack or installation of a technical level), <b>reboot</b> action enables to launch reboot of LPARs.
+   value) of a lpp_source, <b>update</b> action enables update of a system (installation of a service pack or installation of a technical level), <b>reboot</b> action enables to launch reboot of LPARs.
    <b>status</b> action displays version level and eFix information related to LPARs.
   - <b>lpp_source</b> : name of the NIM lpp_source resource to be installed/un-installed or which
   needs to be used to performed system update.
 In case of update, this lpp_source is the one which was built by a previous 'download' clause (results of suma downloads).
   - <b>targets</b> : names of the LPARs on which to perform action.
   - <b>sync</b> : if action needs to be done synchronously or asynchronously.
   Two possible values for this parameter : <b>yes</b> and <b>no</b>.
   By default, <b>no</b> is assumed.
+  - <b>preview</b> : if only preview must be done.
+  Two possible values for this parameter : <b>yes</b> and <b>no</b>.
+  By default, <b>no</b> is assumed.

  #### Custom type : fix (provider : flrtvc)
  ##### Explanations
- The aim of this provider is to provide appropriate eFix installations using flrtvc functionality to compute eFix to be installable, and NIM push functionality to install eFix.<br> "root" parameter is used as download directory : it should be an ad-hoc file system dedicated to download eFix, keep this file system separated from the system so prevent saturation.<br>
+ The aim of this provider is to provide appropriate eFix installations using flrtvc functionality to compute list of eFix to be installable, and NIM push functionality to install this list of eFix.<br>
+ "root" parameter is used as download directory : it should be an ad-hoc file system dedicated to download eFix, keep this file system separated from the system so prevent saturation.<br>
  List of appropriate eFix to be installed on a system is firstly computed by 'flrtvc', then checked against constraints and a short list of eFix of installable eFix is computed, a NIM resource is then built and then applied, so that eFix are installed.<br>
  These several steps necessary to achieve this eFix installation task, are performed following this order : "installFlrtvc", "runFlrtvc", "parseFlrtvc", "downloadFixes", "checkFixes", "buildResource", "installResource". <br>
+ Step "runFlrtvc" launches '/usr/bin/flrtvc.ksh' command which in turn downloads an 'apar.csv' file into the directory used to launch the command.
+This file remains at the end, and should cause no worry.
  Step "buildResource" builds a NIM lpp_source resource whose name follows these naming conventions : prefix is 'PAA_FLRTVC_' and suffix is name of the target, for example 'PAA_FLRTVC_quimby01' for NIM resource used to perform eFix installation on quimby01 LPAR.
  Executions can be stopped after any step, and this is controlled through the 'to_step' parameter into ./manifests/init.pp.<br>
  Each step persists its results into a yaml file, which can be found into ./output/flrtvc directory.<br>
  All yaml files can be reused between two executions, to spare time if ever the external conditions have not changed, this is controlled through the 'force' parameter which needs then to be set to 'no'.
 By default it is set to 'yes', meaning the previously computed yaml files are not used.<br>
  eFix are sorted by 'Packaging Date' before being applied, i.e. most recent first.
   It could occur that one particular eFix prevents another one (less recent) from being installed if they touch the same file.<br>
  At the end of execution of this provider, you'll find into : <br>
   - ./output/flrtvc/<target>_StatusBeforeEfixInstall.yml : how were the <target>
     LPAR before eFix installation.<br>